eugenusb/Cryptogram/README.md

 Usage
 ----------

-To generate a literary cryptogram, you will first to fill the selected excerpt and title in `optimization > excerpt.txt` and `optimization > title.txt`, respectively.
+To generate a literary cryptogram, you will first need to fill the selected excerpt and title in `optimization > excerpt.txt` and `optimization > title.txt`, respectively.
 Once this is done, the following step depends on whether or not you have [SCIP](https://www.scipopt.org/) installed.
-SCIP is a fast non-commercial solver for mixed integer programming (MIP), but it requires a licence for non academic purposes.
+SCIP is a fast non-commercial solver for mixed integer programming (MIP), but it requires a license for non academic purposes.

 ## With SCIP